Support for parents who adopt from foster care

 - Meeting medical and mental health needs

-- Accessing educational assistance
+- Accessing college assistance

 Adoption tax credits

 Many states also offer tax credits for adoptive families.
+Benefits and amounts vary by state.

 - Information on grants, loans, and tax credits for adoption